-A grail piece for many, this Flat Head tee’s loopwheel construction and expert stitching make it one of the best heavyweight options that money can buy.
+A heavyweight tee from The Flat Head is a grail piece for many.
+Their tube knit construction and expert stitching make them some of the best heavyweight options that money can buy.
 Trust us when we say that these tees will last decades.

 FABRIC: 100% long staple cotton